-Reporting Title IX Sexual Misconduct
+CONFIDENTIALITY AND REPORTING SEXUAL MISCONDUCT

-Confidentiality and Reporting Sexual Misconduct
+College officials, depending on their roles at the College, have varying reporting responsibilities and abilities to maintain confidentiality.
+In order to make informed choices, one should be aware of confidentiality and mandated reporting requirements when consulting campus resources.
+The majority of administrators/faculty/staff members are mandated reporters and have been trained on how to report prohibited conduct under this Policy.8

-The majority of administrators/faculty/staff members are mandated reporters and have been trained on how to report prohibited conduct under this Policy.
-However, some campus resources may maintain confidentiality, offering options and advice without any obligation to inform an outside agency or individual unless you have requested information to be shared.
-The following describes the three reporting options at the College:
+However, on campus, some resources may maintain confidentiality, offering options and advice without any obligation to inform an outside agency or individual unless you have requested information to be shared.
+Other resources exist for you to report crimes and policy violations and these resources will take action when you report victimization to them.
+Most resources on campus fall in the middle of these two extremes; neither the College nor the law requires them to divulge private information that is shared with them, except in the rare circumstances.
+The following describes the three reporting options at College:

-Confidential Reporting
+CONFIDENTIAL REPORTING